Today, the ideal artist is considered a genius who, alone or in a group, creates a social structure in which other people must live.

 That was not the case with the rules and orders in the Empires, from which the Pirates fled.

-Then make another one, or look for an already existing server that suits you.
+make your own, or look for an already existing server that suits you.